drobledoruiz/conservation_genomics/README.md

 ---------------------------------------------------------------------------
 ## Contact
-Don't hesitate to write asking any questions.
+Do not hesitate to write to us asking any questions.
 We are happy to help!
 - Diana Robledo-Ruiz, diana.robledoruiz1@monash.edu
 - Jesus Castrejon-Figueroa, jcastrejon@ciencias.unam.mx